LicensePro

 You may also need to complete registration with the Ohio Secretary of State at ohiosos.gov.

 File your conditional use permit application with the Columbus city clerk or licensing department.
-Many Ohio municipalities now accept online applications.
+Many Ohio municipalities now accept online applications, which can shave a week off processing time.

 Submit payment of $280–$2100 (typical range for Columbus).
-Fees may vary based on your business type and size.
+Fees may vary based on your business type, size, and the specific license tier you're applying for.

 Processing typically takes 6-12 weeks in Columbus.
-As a major metro, expect potential delays during peak periods.
+As a major metro, expect potential delays during peak permit-renewal seasons.

 Navigating Ohio's licensing requirements can be complex.
 Connect with a licensed business attorney who specializes in Columbus regulations.